 until suffering is no longer feared

 and death seems somehow diminished

-in the light of a gray autumn afternoon.
+in the light of an autumn afternoon.

 She’ll get her back up if you ask her about it –